electricimp/Parse/README.md

 sensor.set({"room":2})

-// Update the record in the Parse database
+// Update the record in the Parse database asynchronously this time

 sensor.save(function(err, data) {
   if (err != null) server.log ("Could not update object: " + err.error)